Looking for some unusual things to do in Paris? Some super snazzy hidden gems in Paris that you’ve never seen before?

 A mid-1800s Haussmann era building that is located at, you guessed, 59 Rivoli, this edifice was once a popular residence for artistically inclined squatters who wanted a place to stay but who also had a bit of a cash flow problem (You know, the whole starving artist thing kind of got in the way).

-The city of Paris was none too happy about all of these squatters totally taking over the building (think dead pigeons and used syringes everywhere).
+However, the city of Paris was none too happy about all of these squatters totally taking over the building (think dead pigeons and used syringes everywhere).

-In ye olde 2009, 59 Rivoli was eventually renovated by the city and transformed into to an amazing collective for something like thirty different artists.
+That’s why, in ye olde 2009, 59 Rivoli was eventually renovated by the city and transformed into to an amazing collective for something like thirty different artists.

-This six-story building is FREE, open to the public, and filled with a wealth of whimsically wonderful art displays that are sure to appeal to any contemporary art lovers in the crowd!
+Today, this six-story building is FREE, open to the public, and filled with a wealth of whimsically wonderful art displays that are sure to appeal to any contemporary art lovers in the crowd!

-You won’t have to do battle with as many selfie-stick wielding tourists while visiting this amazing art gallery (not like at The Louvre), something that I for one am all about!
+Plus, you won’t have to do battle with as many selfie-stick wielding tourists while visiting this amazing art gallery (not like at The Louvre), something that I for one am all about!

 Address: 59 Rivoli, Paris, 75004, France